ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json.md

 'JSONAsString');
 ```

-At this point we may decide we need to add the column `client_ip` after querying it frequently:
+At this point, we may decide we need to add the column `client_ip` after querying it frequently:

 ```sql
 ALTER TABLE http ADD COLUMN client_ip IPv4 DEFAULT toIPv4(JSONExtractString(message, 'clientip'));